ronaldsantos63/tkGAME/README.md

 software development along with the Tkinter traditional GUI widgets set.

-It handles also a game editors multiplexer and aims to offer WYSIWYG game designing interfaces to end users.
+It handles also a game editors browser and aims to offer WYSIWYG game designing interfaces to end users.